Sedatdynn/Sedatdynn/README.md

 ### Hello everyone!
 I am Sedat Dayan  👋

-I am a software engineer student from North Cyprus🇹🇷 I describe myself as a Flutter and Python.
-I love to code with Flutter.
-Love to learn new things.
+I am a software engineer from Turkey.I describe myself as a innovative person.I love to code with Flutter.
+Love to learn new technologies.
 You can reach me via gmail , dayan.sedat1998@gmail.com

 **📫 Where to find me:**